Urinary tract obstruction: Congenital urinary tract obstruction

+While uncommon, there are case reports in the human and veterinary literature of a bullet or other ballistic projectile migrating to the urethra and causing a urinary tract obstruction.
+This has been reported in people, small animals, and a goat.

 Sitting voiding position

 A meta-analysis on the influence of voiding position on urodynamics in healthy males and males with LUTS showed that in the sitting position, the residual urine in the bladder was significantly reduced.
 The other parameters, namely the maximum urinary flow and the voiding time were increased and decreased respectively.
 For healthy males, no influence was found on these parameters, meaning that they can urinate in either position.

 Diagnosis

+Diagnosing urinary tract obstruction involves several steps and tests to determine the location and severity of the blockage.
+Here are some common methods used:

+Medical History and Physical Examination: The doctor will ask about symptoms, medical history, and perform a physical examination to check for signs of urinary tract obstruction.